suryayesu/suryadeeplearner/README.md

 - 👋 Hi, I’m @suryayesu
-- 👀 I’m interested in Machine Learning & Python programming
+- 👀 I’m interested in Machine Learning,Deep learning & Python programming
-- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me suryayesu85@gmail.com